Financial-Times/dotcom-page-kit/packages/anvil-server-react-renderer/readme.md

 Finally, Express has some [app settings] which can be defined to provide some options to view engines, these are:

 - The `views` setting is the path to the directory containing your view component files.
 This defaults to `"views"` and will be resolved relative to the current working directory.
-- The `view cache` setting currently has no effect on view engine provided by this module.
+- The `view cache` setting currently has no effect on the view engine provided by this module but enabling it will avoid unnecessary file system access.
+This defaults to `true` in production environments.

 [response object]: https://expressjs.com/en/4x/api.html#res
 [render documentation]: https://expressjs.com/en/4x/api.html#res.render